Juniper-SE/Apstra_IBA_Probes/OSPF_Neighbor/release_4.2.1/README.md

 ```
 ![OSPF-Neighbor_Collector](Images/OSPF-Neighbor_Collector.png)

-- Pay attention to the expression used in the `Value` and the logic to convert the text string provided by the `/ospf-neighbor-information/ospf-neighbor/ospf-neighbor-state` XML path into an integer value which will then be converted back to an enum using the "Value map" processor property of the `Extensible_Service_Data_Collector_Processor` (See probe's configuration).
+- Pay attention to the expression used in the `Value` and the logic to convert the text string provided by the `/ospf-neighbor-information/ospf-neighbor/ospf-neighbor-state` XML path into an integer value which will then be converted back to an enum using the "Value map" processor property of the `Extensible_Service_Data_Collector_Processor` IBA procesor (See probe's configuration).
+> [!IMPORTANT]
+> Python based expressions are supported as long as they are expressed in a one-liner.
+For example to express an `if this than that` conditional, it will have to be wirtten in the format: `<value_if_true> if <condition> else <value_if_false>`.
 ```python
 0 if Neighbor_State == "Attempt"
 else 2 if Neighbor_State == "Down"